MicrosoftDocs/Advertising/advertising/hotel-service/hotel-api.md

 ## The basics...

-When you get access to Hotel Ads, the service sets up a default subaccount and hotel group that contains the hotels from your hotel feed.
-The subaccount provides the top-level logical organization of your hotel ads.
+When you get access to Hotel Price Ads, the service sets up a default subaccount and hotel group that contains the hotels from your hotel feed.
+The subaccount provides the top-level logical organization of your hotel price ads.
 You can think of it as a hotel campaign.
 You may have multiple subaccounts.

 A subaccount specifies the campaign's daily budget, maximum bid allowed, and default bid and bid multipliers for ads that don't specify bids or multipliers.

-Hotel groups provide another level for you to logically group hotel ads.
+Hotel groups provide another level for you to logically group hotel price ads.
 A hotel group belongs to a single subaccount.
 The default hotel group that the service creates for you is named, Ungrouped.
 It contains all hotels from the initial hotel feed and all new hotels going forward.

 A hotel group specifies the default bid and bid multipliers for ads that don't specify bids or multipliers.
 If you don't specify bids and multipliers, the group inherits them from the subaccount.